jkeohan/rctr-2-14-22/w04d06/controlled-uncontrolled-forms.md

 <img src="https://i.imgur.com/hMcml6r.jpg" />

-:question: - Where do you see inputs and what type are they?
+:question: - Where do you see inputs and what types might they be?

 <hr>